The Brandywine Creek Watershed

 The Brandywine Watershed covers 330 square miles beginning in the Honey Brook area of northern Chester County including Coatesville, Downingtown, West Chester and the central part of Chester County and ending in Wilmington, Delaware where it joins the Christina River.
 The source of the Brandywine Creek is in the Welsh Hills near Honey Brook.
 Both the east and west branches begin in that area.
 From top to bottom the stream traverses about 60 miles.
 The west branch flows through the City of Coatesville, the east branch through the Borough of Downingtown.
-The two branches join at Lenape and flow southward as the main stem through Chadds Ford, crossing the Delaware state line and on to Wilmington.
+The two branches join at Lenape and flow southward as the main stem through Chadds Ford, crossing the Delaware state line.
+Flowing through the protected lands of Brandywine Creek State Park and First State National Historical Park at Beaver Valley, the Brandywine flows into Wilmington meeting the tidal Christina River just before it meets the Delaware River.

 The Brandywine Watershed is the home to over 300,000 people.
 About 85% of the watershed is in Chester County, Pennsylvania and the lower 15% in New Castle County, Delaware.